 Nasal congestion can be caused by anything that irritates or inflames the nasal tissues.
-Infections — such as colds, influenza or sinusitis — allergies and various irritants, such as tobacco smoke, may all cause a runny nose.
+Infections — such as colds, flu or sinusitis — allergies and various irritants, such as tobacco smoke, may all cause a runny nose.
 Some people have a chronically runny nose for no apparent reason — a condition called nonallergic rhinitis or vasomotor rhinitis (VMR).

 Less commonly, nasal congestion can be caused by polyps or a tumor.
-Other potential causes of nasal congestion include:

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.